Anjali2000Shukla/blinkit-sales-analytics/README.md

 # Blinkit Sales Analysis (Python + Power BI)
-1. Project Overview

-2. Business Requirement
+1. Business Requirement

   To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPIs and visualizations in Power BI and Python.

-3. Steps Followed
+2. Steps Followed

   * Data Walkthrough: Understanding the dataset and features.
   * Data Connection: Importing into Python (Pandas) and Power BI.